 PLGL 101 - Introduction to Paralegal Studies 3:3:0 Introduction to the American legal system.
-Topics covered include an outline of the organization and jurisdiction of federal and state courts; introduction to legal terminology; discussion of the role of the paralegal and the responsibilities of lawyer and paralegal; introduction to legal ethics as they apply to both lawyer and paralegal; introduction to legal research; survey of the general law areas, including contracts, torts, criminal law, property law, family law, business organizations, and estate law.
+This course outlines the organization and jurisdiction of federal and state courts; introduces legal terminology, ethics and research discusses the role that the paralegal plays within the profession, as well as their responsibilities to lawyers; and surveys the general law areas, including torts, criminal law, property law, family law, business organizations, and estate law.
 Pre or Co-requisite: ENGL 101.
+(FYS)

-PLGL 102 - Legal Research and Writing I 3:3:0 Examination of the law library.
+PLGL 102 - Legal Research and Writing I 3:3:0

+Examination of the law library.
 An introduction to research in the various reference sources available to lawyers in determining applicable law; study of the processes of legal research and the writing of memoranda.
 Students gain practical experience by completing research and writing assignments.
 Prerequisite: PLGL 101 with a grade of C or higher.

-PLGL 104 - Legal Research and Writing II 3:3:0 Continues the legal research techniques covered in PLGL 102 as students further examine various legal reference sources such as computer-assisted legal research.
+PLGL 104 - Legal Research and Writing II 3:3:0

+Continues the legal research techniques covered in PLGL 102 as students further examine various legal reference sources such as computer-assisted legal research.
 The course also includes extensive drafting of legal memoranda, correspondence, and trial briefs.
 A course fee is required.
 Prerequisite: PLGL 102 with a grade of C or higher.